 The Academic PE department runs trips throughout the year including one to St Marys University enabling the boys to learn about sports nutrition, making sports snacks and drinks.
 The boys are able to test blood lactate thresholds and power outputs using specialist equipment.

-Studying Physics develops the boys’ scientific literacy and gives them highly transferable skills which are useful throughout life.
-These include the ability to model new situations, to think in a logical manner, and to plan an experiment to investigate a question.
+Science is about curiosity and the physics department aims to develop this natural curiosity.
+Physics as a subject aims at nothing less than a complete description of the world from the smallest constituents of matter to the large-scale structure of the Universe.
+Studying physics develops the boys’ scientific literacy and gives them highly transferable skills that will be useful throughout their lives.
+These include the ability to model novel situations, to think in an analytical, logical manner, and to plan an experiment to investigate a question.

-There are two full time technicians in the Science department.
+There are two experienced, full time technicians in the Science department, supporting three well-resourced physics laboratories.

 Wetherby Senior offers a broad and well-rounded curriculum.
 Our dynamic...